huilinghe19/sardana_practise/jive/Readme.md

 We can use "Write" method to send the commands.
 "Read" and "ReadLine" commands are used to read the result.
 One point is that, you can only "Read"/"ReadLine" after "Write".
 After "Read"/"ReadLine", "Read"/"ReadLine" can also work but the answer is always 0, because you have not "Write" somthing but already finished "Read"/"ReadLine".

+In jive interface,the input type is strict.
+"A" is a string, 'A' is signed 8 bits.